finto-ai/payment-terms-challenge/README.md

 - The prompt is in `src/prompt.ts` - you don't need to modify it
 - Focus on the schema design in `src/schema.ts`
 - Test frequently with different invoices to validate your schema
+- Use [Zod metadata](https://zod.dev/metadata?id=meta) to add descriptions that OpenAI will see
+- Consider [Zod discriminated unions](https://zod.dev/api#discriminated-unions) for complex nested structures

 ## Current Output Schema (Starter Code)